Saintify13/sherify/README.md

 * As a first time user:
     - I want to know what the game is about and how to play.
     - I want the game to be fun and engaging.
-    - I want a visual appealing, well functioning gane site.
+    - I want a visual appealing, well functioning game site.
     - I want to see instruction on how to play the game.
     - I want to quickly and easily navigate through the game.